 The last reason why you might have acquired ghost followers is that the content you are posting isn’t what your audience wants to see, and therefore, they don’t engage with it.

 If you went viral on Instagram and had your content re-posted by an account that isn’t in your niche, you might have gotten a number of followers that followed you simply from the additional exposure, and not because they are interested in your account.

-Ghost Follower App to Remove Inactive Followers
+How to Remove Ghost Followers

 Spotting ghost followers on any Instagram account is relatively simple.